brianhigh/lp2da/getting_started.md

 # Getting Started

+Learning Python for Data Analysis (lp4da) is a course useful for self-guided study, study groups, private tutoring.
+It can also provide a structure for traditional classroom instruction.

+This course will use materials from online courses, websites, software, and books.
+The materials have been selected to suit a variety of student backgrounds.
+The software is free, open-source, and will run on Windows, Mac, or Linux computers.

-We will start by getting an introduction to Python and installing Python on your own computer.
+We will start by getting a basic introduction to Python and installing Python on your own computer.

 ## Installing Python